 Christian Era and Universal Time

 Our era is the Christian Era (see p.
 69), but nobody knows precisely when Jesus was born.
 Nevertheless, in AD 525, more than five centuries after Jesus’ birth, the first year of our era (AD 1) was retrospectively and implicitly but nevertheless exactly and definitively laid down by the learned Scythian monk Dionysius Exiguus (see p.
 69), by means of his Paschal table (see Appendix I p.
 103‑105).
-Therefore most Christians believe that Jesus was born either on 25‑12‑1 or exactly a week before 1-1-1.
-For example, Charlemagne must have believed that He was born exactly a week before 1‑1‑1, because he let himself crown emperor on 25‑12-800.
+Therefore most Christians believe that Jesus was born on 25‑12‑1 = 25 December AD1 or exactly a week before 1-1-1 = 1 January AD1.
+For example, Charlemagne must have believed that He was born exactly a week before 1‑1‑1, because he let himself crown emperor on 25‑12‑800.
 However, according to modern historians, Jesus was born some years before the beginning of the Christian Era (and died at 3‑4‑33).
 So Dionysius Exiguus’ chronology is only imperfect insofar as its first day is not the day Jesus was born.

 By counting the days and measuring the so called Universal Time UT (see p.
-40), we measure the total time elapsed since the beginning of our era.
-Strictly speaking, the beginning of the Christian Era is the Greenwich midnight point in time with which the first day of the first month (January) of AD 1 began; therefore, the moment of the beginning of our era can be represented by a notation like [1‑1‑1; 00:00:00].
-Similarly, each moment of our era can be represented in terms of date and point in time.
-Thus we are provided with a somewhat irregular but nevertheless perfect chronological system based on the Christian Era and the Universal Time.
+23), we measure accurately the total time elapsed since the beginning of our era.
+Strictly speaking, the beginning of the Christian Era is the Greenwich midnight point in time with which 1‑1‑1 began; therefore, the moment (comprehending date and point in time) of the beginning of our era can be represented by a notation like [1‑1‑1; 00:00:00] or like [1 January AD1; 00:00].
+Similarly, each moment of our era can be represented in terms of date and point in time, for instance moment [21 March AD140; 14:17].
+Thus we are provided with a somewhat irregular but nevertheless perfect chronological system based on the Christian Era and the Universal Time UT.
 For example, [21‑3‑140; 14:17] represents a moment, called spring equinox, at which in the northern hemisphere spring began (see p.
 41).
 The same holds for [20‑3‑325; 10:02] (see p.
 44) and [20‑3‑415; 05:18] (see p.
 45).

 Keep also in mind that our era consists of the years AD 1, 2, 3, …… and the years 1, 2, 3, …… BC, on the understanding that: